ALASdoo/alasdoo_com/content/jobs/backend.md

 - Education: A bachelor’s degree in computer science, information systems or related fields.
 - Language: Aspirants must have an excellent grasp of oral and written English.
 - Experience: 1+ years direct experience in a professional capacity.
-We will consider students of final year with project work experiance
+We will consider students of final year with project work experience

 PS: Aspirants will be considered even when their qualification and skills don't perfectly match these.